Huang Xin

-Huang Xin is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Guardian of the Three Mountains", he ranks 38th among the 108 Stars of Destiny and second among the 72 Earthly Fiends.
+Huang Xin is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Guardian of the Three Mountains", he ranks 38th among the 108 Heroes and second among the 72 Earthly Fiends.

 Background

-A military officer in Qingzhou (in present-day Shandong), Huang Xin fights with a sword called "Sword of Death" (喪門劍).
-He acquires the nickname "Guardian of the Three Mountains" after he boasted that he could easily wipe out the bandits of the three mountains in the Qingzhou region: Mount Qingfeng (清風山), Mount Erlong (二龍山) and Mount Taohua (桃花山).
+Huang Xin is first introduced in the novel as a military officer from Qingzhou (青州; in present-day Shandong) serving under the governor, Murong Yanda.
+A skilled fighter trained by Qin Ming (who also serves as a military officer in Qingzhou), he fights well on both foot and horseback, wielding a sword called "Sword of Death" (喪門劍).
+He earns himself the nickname "Guardian of the Three Mountains" after he once boasted that he can defeat the outlaw groups based on three mountains around Qingzhou: Mount Qingfeng (清風山), Mount Twin Dragons (二龍山), and Mount Peach Blossom (桃花山).